Graduated Response Early Years

 Individual Support Plan (ISPs) and SEND Support Arrangements (SSAs)

-These have now been replaced by the Surrey Support Plan (SSP) so that everything is in one document.
+These have now been replaced by the Surrey Support Plan (DOC) so that everything is in one document.
 The Surrey Support Plan can be used throughout all stages of the graduated approach (universal, setting support, specialist support and statutory assessment) and replaces the previous SEND Support Arrangements form for children until they go into Reception year at School.

 SEND Code of Practice

-The SEND Code of Practice: 0 to 25 years came into force on the 1 September 2014.
 The code covers the 0 to 25 age and sets out the statutory guidance on duties, policies and procedures for all organisations who work with and support children and young people with SEND.
 It relates to Part 3 of the Children and Families Act 2014.

 SEND networks and training